On periodic families in the stable stems of height two: Introduction

 \begin{remark} In \cite{bbq}, Bhattacharya--Bobkova--Quigley use the type 2 complex $A_1$ to produce $2$-torsion $v_2^{32}$-periodic families in the congruence classes $23$, $47$, $71$, $74$, $95$, $119$, and $167$.
 In \cite{bq}, Bobkova--Quigley exhaust this technique to produce $\eta$-torsion $v_2^{32}$-periodic families in the congruence classes $73$ and $120$.
 Whereas our families are produced explicitly from a generator in $\pi_*\Sph$ and a self-map, the methods of these authors show the existence of a family without identifying it explicitly.
 Nonetheless, Bhattacharya--Bobkova--Quigley speculate in \cite[Rmk.1.1]{bbq} on the generators of each of their families.
 If these speculations hold, then each of their families contains a common subfamily with one of the families of \Cref{mainthm:nonzerofamilies} by \Cref{cortoinfiniteagreement}.
 Similarly, we speculate that each of the Bobkova--Quigley families contains a common subfamily with one of our families in congruence classes $73$ and $120$. \end{remark}

-\Cref{mainthm:nonzerofamilies} refines all of the above works by first identifying these nonzero $v_2^{32}$-periodic families in the synthetic Hurewicz image of $\TMF$.
-This systematic approach then allows us to easily detect these families in the sphere using operations on $\TMF$.
+In proving \Cref{mainthm:nonzerofamilies}, we also refine the above works by first identifying lifts of these nonzero $v_2^{32}$-periodic families in the \emph{synthetic Hurewicz image} of $\TMF$, before proving that they also survive the ANSS for $\Sph$.